New York Islanders' Kyle MacLean, left, checks Calgary Flames' Connor...

 “If you don’t have chances, you try to change a lot of things,” Roy said.
 “But if you have chances, you just believe the game eventually will be fair.”

-But Roy said he’s been pleased with the trio’s defensive work, particularly the previous two games as they generated five more shots than they allowed.
+But Roy said he’s been pleased with the trio’s defensive work, particularly the previous two games, as they generated five more shots than they allowed.

 That does not mean Roy isn’t looking for scoring from his fourth line.

 MacLean, though, said he knows the fourth line’s primary focus is limiting the other team’s chances.
-Often, Roy will match up the trio against the opposition’s top line.
+Roy often will match up the trio against the opposition’s top line.

 “We need to definitely limit the chances against and make sure we’re creating energy,” MacLean said.
 “I think everybody wants to score.
 But we have a job to do that’s outside of that.
 Our primary focus needs to be on making sure that we’re reliable defensively and creating energy.
 The goals, I think they will come, but they’re going to be a bonus on top.”

 “We’ve just got to focus on what you know your role is,” Martin said.
 “It can be challenging at times because you want to contribute offensively, especially when the whole team is not scoring.
-But you have to stay focused on what you have to do every night and not necessarily on the points because they won’t come if you start focusing on them and other parts of your game will slip as well.”
+But you have to stay focused on what you have to do every night and not necessarily on the points because they won’t come if you start focusing on them, and other parts of your game will slip as well.”

 Notes & quotes: Ilya Sorokin started for the second straight game after making 29 saves against the Red Wings.
-It snapped a string of five straight games in which Roy alternated Semyon Varlamov with Sorokin . . .
+It snapped a string of five straight games in which Roy alternated Semyon Varlamov and Sorokin . . .
 Defenseman Grant Hutton and Hudson Fasching remained the healthy scratches . . .
 Former Islanders defenseman Nick Leddy remained out of the Blues’ lineup with a lower-body injury.
 He has not played since Oct.
 15.

 SUBSCRIBE